 What is video security, and why is it important?

 Video security refers to all of the measures taken to protect your videos from unauthorized use or sharing.
 Adding a password is one well-known way to secure your videos, but it’s not the only way.
+Some platforms offer password protection as a security measure, allowing you to set custom passwords and manage access levels.

 Think about home security: While locking your doors is an important first step, sometimes you might want additional protections like motion lights, security cameras, and alarms.